Data Resources

 Information on Israel’s national security issues – filtered, sifted, and stored for easy retrieval – from the treasury of electronic content at the Jerusalem Center for Public Affairs

-the Jerusalem Center for Public Affairs (JCPA) has recently finished compiling a research database that provides a searchable archive of the center’s Daily Alert publications.
+the Jerusalem Center for Public Affairs (JCPA) has finished compiling a research database that provides a searchable archive of the center’s Daily Alert publications.
 The Daily Alert is a publication that the center puts out every weekday to chronicle news articles from that day that pertain to Israel.
 The publication consists of a summary of each article and a link to the original source.
 The searchable archive dates back to 2002 and is free to use.

 The database can be accessed at http://www.dailyalert.org/rss/tagpage.php or through the JCPA website: http://jcpa.org/